 If you are averse to using herbicide, you can smother the stem end after cutting it from the rest of the vine.
+If you prefer, wrap ropes or tape around the bottom of the tarp to keep it secure over the root.
 Wild grape vine must have sunshine to grow.

 Or, you can dig the root out of the ground after having cut the stem at the end.
 Be prepared, however, because this plant has a large root system.

 The surest way to eradicate wild grape vine, or for that matter, any unwanted vine, is during the autumn, when they are pulling nutrients back into their roots for their winter nap.
 Cut the vine at the beginning of the stem and carefully and safely paint just the cut end of the remaining stump with herbicide.

 The Cooperative Extension says “to cut them down at the base and IMMEDIATELY treat the freshly cut stump with an herbicide with glyphosate or triclopyr.
 Do not let the herbicide get on the trunks of your trees (or anything but the vine).”
 (Cooperative Extension)

 Any of these control methods will work for vines growing up into trees and shrubs.
 There is no need to remove the vine from the trees and shrubs, since it should decay and fall away on its own.
 However, if the vines have grown extensively overtaking the tree, you might try to remove vine stems from as far up as you can reach to reduce the weight on the tree.
 Do not pull the vines down since that will damage the branches of the tree.